akmalali/wordpress/wp-content/themes/underscores/languages/readme.txt

+RANDOM CHANGE.
 Place your theme language files in this directory.

 Please visit the following links to learn more about translating WordPress themes: